-The MTR team will include a section of the report setting out the MTR's evidence-based conclusions, in light of the findings.
+The MTR team will include a section of the report setting out the MTR's evidence-based conclusions, considering the findings.8

 Recommendations should be succinct suggestions for critical intervention that are specific, measurable, achievable, and relevant.
 A recommendation table should be put in the report's executive summary.
 See the Guidance For Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects for guidance on a recommendation table.